-Disclosure contained in the Summary Compensation Table on page 56 requires annual compensation to be reported in a manner which is not necessarily reflective of what an Executive receives as "Realized Pay" for the year, or in future years as long term incentive awards vest.
+Disclosure contained in the Summary Compensation Table on page 57 requires annual compensation to be reported in a manner which is not necessarily reflective of what an Executive receives as "Realized Pay" for the year, or in future years as long-term incentive awards vest.
 The following is intended to compare share performance with the trend in CEO compensation each year over the same performance period.
-The graph on page 44 provides Mr. Spaulding's 3-year Reported Pay (target or intended compensation) to his Realized Pay.
+The graph below provides Mr. Spaulding's 5-year Reported Pay (target or intended compensation) to his Realized Pay.